 Complying with federal and state law is important for companies who manufacture and sell CBD products.
 There have been some recent updates surrounding the legality of hemp and hemp derived products.

-Then, on December 20, 2018, the President signed The 2018 Farm Bill into law.
-This was the turning point for the hemp-derived CBD industry because as soon as the bill was passed,hemp was formally and definitively removed from the federal list of controlled substances, thus legalizing hemp at the federal level and classifying it as an agricultural commodity.
+Prior to December 2018, domestically cultivated hemp was only federally lawful when cultivated under a state-sanctioned pilot program, but on December 20, 2018, The 2018 Farm Bill, became law.
+With the passage of this new law,hemp was formally and definitively removed from the federal list of controlled substances thus legalizing hemp at the federal level and classifying it as an agricultural commodity.